izikeros/blog/content/posts/notes/convert_html_to_markdown_with_pandoc.md

 ---
-title: How to convert HTML to clean markdown with pandoc
+Category: note
-date: 2022-08-31
+Date: '2022-08-31'
-modified: 2022-08-31
+Modified: '2023-07-12'
-status: published
+Slug: how-to-convert-html-to-clean-markdown
-tags: html, markdown, pandoc, conversion, cli, grep, sed
+Status: published
-summary: Instruction on how to convert HTML document to markdown with cleaning the output from the clutter.
+Summary: Instruction on how to convert HTML document to markdown with cleaning the output from the clutter.
-slug: how-to-convert-html-to-clean-markdown
+Tags: html, markdown, pandoc, conversion, cli, grep, sed
-category: note
+Title: How to Convert HTML to Clean Markdown With Pandoc
 citation_needed: false
 todo: add a screenshot with an example
 ---